Rapoport's rule

 Rapoport's rule is an ecogeographical rule that states that latitudinal ranges of plants and animals are generally smaller at lower latitudes than at higher latitudes.

 Background

 Stevens (1989) named the rule after Eduardo H. Rapoport, who had earlier provided evidence for the phenomenon for subspecies of mammals (Rapoport 1975, 1982).
 Stevens used the rule to "explain" greater species diversity in the tropics in the sense that latitudinal gradients in species diversity and the rule have identical exceptional data and so must have the same underlying cause.
 Narrower ranges in the tropics would facilitate more species to coexist.
-He later extended the rule to altitudinal gradients, claiming that altitudinal ranges are greatest at greater altitudes (Stevens 1992), and to depth gradients in the oceans (Stevens 1996).
+He later extended the rule to altitudinal gradients, claiming that altitudinal ranges are greatest at greater latitudes (Stevens 1992), and to depth gradients in the oceans (Stevens 1996).
 The rule has been the focus of intense discussion and given much impetus to exploring distributional patterns of plants and animals.
 Stevens' original paper has been cited about 330 times in the scientific literature.